GustavoFacincani/Bias-Correction/README.md

 requires an extra argument ("obs") when applying the bias factor.
 The "preci" argument needs to be set to "FALSE" when using this method to variables other than precipitation.
 - gqm (gama quantile mapping): used only for precipitation.

+In this case, for correcting streamflow data, the eqm method provided the best results.